-Monobenzone is not used: for freckles & skin blemishes removal, cosmetic whitening, bleaching or brightening of the skin, café-au-lait spots, sun damaged and hyperpigmented skin, melasma conditions, jaundice or other pigmentation disorders not caused by vitiligo.
+Monobenzone is not used: for freckles & skin blemishes removal, cosmetic whitening, bleaching or brightening of the skin, café-au-lait spots, sun-damaged and hyperpigmented skin, melasma conditions, jaundice or other pigmentation disorders not caused by vitiligo.

 Brand names: Agerite, AgeRite, Alba, Alba-Dome, Albaquin, Benoquin, Benoquik, Carmifal, Depigman, Dermochinona, Leucodinine, Monobenzon, Pigmex, Superlite.

-Synonyms: Benzoquin, Benzyl hydroquinone, Benzyl p-hydroxyphenyl ether, Hydrochinon monobenzylether, Hydroquinone benzyl ether, Hydroquinone monobenzyl ether, Monobenzona, Monobenzone, Monobenzonum, Monobenzyl ether hydroquinone, Monobenzyl, Ether of Hydroquinone, Monobenzyl hydroquinone, p-Hydroxyphenyl benzyl ether.
+Synonyms: Benzoquin, Benzyl hydroquinone, Benzyl p-hydroxyphenyl ether, Hydrochinon monobenzylether, Hydroquinone benzyl ether, Hydroquinone mono benzyl ether, Monobenzona, Monobenzone, Monobenzonum, Monobenzyl ether hydroquinone, Monobenzyl, Ether of Hydroquinone, Monobenzyl hydroquinone, p-Hydroxyphenyl benzyl ether.

 WHAT IS BENOQUIN CREAM MONOBENZONE CREAM 20 USED FOR

 Benoquin Cream with Monobenzone 20% is a topical solution prescribed to depigment or lighten darker skin around areas of vitiligo skin.
 Benoquin Monobenzone 20% operates by lightening the areas of skin where the cream is applied to in order to even out its color.
-Note that this cream is only for vitiligo owners and should not be used to treat freckles, blemishes, cosmetic whitening, or jaundice, for this purposes is recommended Hydroquinone creams of other natural skin lighteners.
+Note that this cream is only for vitiligo owners and should not be used to treat freckles, blemishes, cosmetic whitening, or jaundice, for this purpose is recommended Hydroquinone creams of other natural skin lighteners.

 Monobenzone is a depigmenting agent whose mechanism of action is not fully understood.
-The topical application of monobenzone in animals, increases the excretion of melanin from the melanocytes.
-The same action is thought to be responsible for the depigmenting effect of the drug in humans.
+The topical application of monobenzone in animals increases the excretion of melanin from the melanocytes.
+The same action is thought to be responsible for the depigmenting effect of the drug on humans.
 Monobenzone may cause the destruction of melanocytes and permanent depigmentation.
 This effect is erratic and may take one to four months to occur while existing melanin is lost with normal sloughing of the stratum corneum.
 Hyperpigmented skin appears to fade more rapidly than does normal skin, and exposure to sunlight reduces the depigmenting effect of the drug.
 The histology of the skin after depigmentation with topical monobenzone is the same as that seen in vitiligo; the epidermis is normal except for the absence of identifiable melanocytes.

 HOW TO USE BENOQUIN 20% MONOBENZONE CREAM